Alaska Registered Agent

 You can form your LLC online at the Department of Commerce, Community, and Economic Development website ($250 filing fee required).
 Your registered agent’s name and contact information will be requested on the online form:

-Electing a Registered Agent by Mail
+Electing a Registered Agent by Mail, Fax, or In Person

-To form your LLC by mail, download the Articles of Organization ($250 filing fee required), fill out the required fields and submit a physical copy with the State of Alaska Division of Corporations, Business and Professional Licensing Office.
-You’ll be asked to provide your Registered Agent’s information under Article III page 1w:
+To form your LLC by mail, by fax, or in person, download the Articles of Organization ($250 filing fee required), fill out the required fields and submit a physical copy with the State of Alaska Division of Corporations, Business and Professional Licensing Office.
+You’ll be asked to provide your Registered Agent’s information under Article 3:

 State of Alaska